 The Grade 2 listed ornamental gates, which now stand just inside the Kentish Way entrance to the garden, originally stood at the at the end of White Hart Slip entrance from Market Square.
 This area is now part of the Shopping Centre.
 The Glades development was highly controversial not least because it finally severed the thousand year old link of the Market Square with open land.
 The gates are an important feature of the Garden and were donated by Lord Kinnaird and came from Plaistow Lodge although their actual origins and age are unknown.

 Early photographs of Queen’s Garden show it as sparsely landscaped.
 The beauty of the Garden as we know them today with many fine mature trees including several cedars is thanks to the vision of those early council landscape gardeners.
 The trees forming the boundary with Kentish Way, however were part of the original Palace field boundary along what used to be ‘Love Lane’.
 This formed part of the original avenue of Limes lining the carriage drive to Bromley Palace.
 These were all cut down in 1987 when Kentish Way was constructed.

 Ornamental flower beds.
-These colourful flower beds are maintained by the council’s contractor and are changed twice a year.
+These colourful flower beds are maintained by the council’s parks contractor and are changed twice a year.

 Millenium Rock.
 A large block of Lewisian Gneiss can be found near the Queens Road entrance.